Clean, Clean: Background and release

-Composition and critical reception
+Composition and reception

 The original version of "Clean, Clean" by Bruce Woolley plays at a length of 3 minutes and 16 seconds.
 The Buggles version of "Clean, Clean" runs for 3 minutes and 51 seconds, and is performed at a tempo of 160 beats per minute.
 The 12-inch mix of the Buggles version included on the 2010 re-issue of The Age of Plastic plays for 5 minutes and 15 seconds.
-Lyrically, the song follows the story of a gangster who, despite lacking the strength to leave entirely, does not wish to fight, so will at least try to keep the fighting clean.
+Lyrically, the song follows a group of soldiers who have already seen their share of the action on their way to their next engagement and war being a dirty business in which it is hard to stay clean.
+The intro of the Camera Club version was composed by Thomas Dolby, titled 'W.W.9', an ambient synth instrumental inspired by the Bowie-Eno ambient synth era, which appears on their debut and only album 'English Garden'.
+During the Camera Club's live gigs, Dolby would always play it live just before 'Clean, Clean'.

 A mixed review by David Hepworth was published for the single in Smash Hits: "Future Winks" from Cuba (Arlola) is another of those fidgety new records, brimming with cleverness and weighed down with smart-ass humour.
 The same could also apply to "Clean, Clean" by The Buggles (Island) were it not for the cunningly buried hook line that surfaces after a few plays.
 These boys are masters of the middle eight.
 But it's as easy to find records like this obnoxious as it is to say they're catchy."

 Jeri Montesano of AllMusic highlighted the song as an album standout by labeling it an AMG Pick Track.
 A review of the album from Audio magazine, noted "Clean, Clean" to be one of "best moments are those coauthored by Wooley" along with "Video Killed the Radio Star".
 The song was performed at the Buggles' live performance "The Lost Gig" in London.
 The Independent's Simon Price, on 3 October 2010, stated that “minor hits such as "Clean Clean" and "Elstree" sound radiantly relevant now."
 Krinein magazine's writer L. Vincent described the song as "pop-electronic", along with the album track "I Love You Miss Robot" and the single's own B-side "Technopop".

 Nicholas Baker of Napster spoke of the song in a review of the album, stating that it was one of the songs from the album that Trevor Horn's "considerable songwriting prowess" was "evident" in.